emaiax/brdocs/README.md

 ## Ecto Support

-There are validation functions to make it easier to validate your Brazilian docs using Ecto.
+There is a validation functions to makes it easy to validate your Brazilian docs w/ Ecto.

-  * `validate_doc` validates a Brazilian doc using the `Ecto.Changeset` just like all `Ecto.Changeset` common validations.
+  * `validate_doc` validates a Brazilian doc in your `Ecto.Changeset`.

 Maybe, more to come.